 Funding is disbursed on Wednesdays.
 If you do not have a FAFSA on file your funding will be disbursed via paper check which will be available for pick up in the Cashier’s Office in Building 17.
 Students will be notified via email when paper check(s) are available for pick up.

 PLEASE NOTE: Checks must be picked up within 5 business days of notification.
 After 5 business days the check will be cancelled, and you will need to re-apply for SEAG funds if you still have an emergency need.

 No. Students do not need to have a FAFSA on file with the college in order to receive funding.

 Funding is not guaranteed.

-No. In order to support as many students as possible we are limiting applications once per year for each student.
-(July 1st-June 30th)
+No. In order to support as many students as possible we are limiting applications once per year for each student, fall to spring quarters.

-The Student Funding Committee will be reviewing applications as they come in and will reach out to students regarding the determination via the student email provided in the application.
+The Community Resource Manager will review applications in the order in which they are received, will reach out to students regarding the determination via the student email provided in the application.
 Please be sure to double check that your student email is accurate before submitting an application for this reason.

 No. SEAG funds cannot pay for tuition or fees associated with such debts.

 - Assistant Director of Student Aid & Scholarships